zeitgitter/zeitgitterd/doc/ServerOperation.md

 3. Third-party timestamping through the
    [PGP Digital Timestamping Service](http://www.itconsult.co.uk/stamper.htm).
-   * Getting a timestamp from the oldest-running public timestamping service binds the `igitt` timestamper.
+   * Getting a timestamp from the oldest-running public timestamping service binds the `zeitgitter` timestamper.

 4. Third-party timestamping through other means.
    * Any other timestamping service can be used as well.